gheenc/Computational-Methods/final_project/README.md

 ## About the Dataset
 **Describe the dataset and why it is interesting.**
 I chose to analyze the Social Determinants of Health (SDOH) dataset, which is a large collection of data collected by different federal entities conjoined together and managed by the Agency for Healthcare Research and Quality (AHRQ).
-The SDOH has been published from 2010-2020 and consists of almost 1,000 variable from differing federal survey for every county, zip code, and census tract in the US.
-I chose to analyze on a county level because it felt the most generalizable to the state level and I was using the Rural-Urban Classification Code (RUCC) that assigns a classification to every county in the United States.
-Additionally, even at the highest level of organization of county, there are 3,141 counties in the 50 United States so utilizing zip code or census tract for the entire US would be a large undertaking.
+The SDOH has been published from 2010-2020 and consists of almost 1,000 variable from differing federal survey for every county, zip code, and census tract in the US [1].
+I chose to analyze on a county level.
+I also used the Rural-Urban Classification Code (RUCC) that assigns a classification to every county in the United States.
+There are 3,141 counties in the 50 United States so utilizing zip code or census tract for the entire US would be a large undertaking.
 Overall, I think the SDOH is interesting because it pulls so many variables from all the federal agencies and is a nice way to do comprehensive research.
-Within the SDOH, I specificlaly pulled variables from the Provider of Service (POS) dataset and the Area Health Resources Files (AHRF) dataset.
+Within the SDOH, I specifically pulled variables from the Provider of Service (POS) dataset and the Area Health Resources Files (AHRF) dataset.
+*add about the dataset to website*

-From the POS dataset, I used the maximum, median, and mean distance to ER, med-surgical ICU, and designated trauma center.
-The POS data is collected by the Centers of Medicaid and Medicare quarterly. *Who fills it out* It caluclates them based on the population centroid of each census tract to ensure it is not measuring the farthest distance as a place where no one lives.
+From the POS dataset, I used the maximum, median, and mean distance to emergency rooms (ER), medical-surgical ICUs (ICU), and designated trauma center (trauma).
+The POS data is collected by the Centers of Medicaid and Medicare quarterly.
+The POS must be completed during the provider recertification process that happens every 5 years at risk of not receiving full Medicare funding, so the dataset is very robust.
+It caluclates the distances based on the population centroid of each census tract to ensure it is not measuring the farthest distance as a place where no one lives.

 From the AHRF dataset, I used the Rural-Urban Continuum Codes (RUCC) from 2013.
 These codes are originally developed and collected by the USDA every decade.
+The codes for each county in the USA are on a scale from 1-9 with 1 being the most metro and 9 being the most rural.
+They codes are reanalyzed every 10 years following the census, so there are updated codes from 2023, but they changed the classification level (higher population required for each level) so I decided to continue using the 2013 codes when they would have been in effect for the data collected.
+The SDOH dataset has data from 2010-2020, but for the same reason, I only analyzed data from 2013-2020.
+While there are codes for Puerto Rico and some other territories, I only analyzed data from the 50 states and DC.

-The codes for each county in the USA are
+The 2013 RUCC codes have the following classifications:

-DC IS INCLUDED - IT IS A 1 METRO
+1-Metro: Areas of 1+ million population
+2-Metro: Areas of 250,000 -1,000,000 population
+3-Metro: Areas of fewer than 250,000 population
+4-Urban: 20,000+ population, adjacent to a metro area
+5-Urban: 20,000+ population, not adjacent to a metro area
+6-Urban: 2,500-19,999, adjacent to a metro area
+7-Urban: 2,500-19,999 population, not adjacent to a metro area
+8-Rural: less than 2,500, adjacent to a metro area
+9-Rural: less than 2,5000, not adjacent to a metro area [2]

+*Breakdown of counties?*
+*NC picture of county maps*

+Ultimately, I thought this data and question was interesting following research I conducted to answer the final question in our problem set #2 about why one cannot/should not use technology to fix every problem.
+I found an article from the Government Accountability Office that said rural counties were seeing their healthcare centers close at a higher rate than metro counties, leading to rural populations who are already typically older and have more chronic disease to travel further for healthcare [3].
+I wanted to see if we could see this same trend in the publically available datasets.

 **Explain how you acquired it (e.g. via an API, file download, etc).**
 I acquired my data via a file download.
 On the SDOH website (https://www.ahrq.gov/sdoh/data-analytics/sdoh-data.html), they offer a direct file download of a xlsx file for every year at each level (county, zip, census tract) that is offered, making it easy to access the whole dataset.
-Because it is so large, it does create a big datafile for use, especially using as many variables for the whole country over many years like I did.
-I downloaded all the raw data from 2013-2020 and then only called in the columns I was initially interested in.
+Because it is so large, it does create a big datafile for use.I downloaded all the raw data from 2013-2020 and then only called in the columns I was initially interested in.
 When calling in the data like this to my Flask, it was extremely slow even as a pickled file, so I made the file a paraquet.
 I also have it load only one time at the top of my server so it is not continually having to reload.

 # FAIR Data
 **Discuss the FAIRness of the data provider.**